 - 4.389 SMACT Thesis Tutorial, taken during fourth term

 - 4.THG, Thesis (registration for thesis), taken during fourth term

 Art, Culture and Technology Studio

-Art, Culture and Technology Studio (4.390) is restricted to SMACT degree students and serves as the center of the curriculum.
+Art, Culture and Technology Studio (4.390) is restricted to SMACT degree students and serves as the core of the curriculum.
 It is coordinated by an ACT faculty member and involves the participation of all faculty currently advising SMACT candidates.
-Students are expected to participate in all class meetings and present project development regularly.
+Students are expected to participate in all class meetings.
 Attendance at the ACT Lecture Series and other ACT events is expected.
-Project work is related to the evolving thesis project.
-Participation in ACT Studio midterm and final reviews is required.

 Policy on Incomplete Subjects